 It has been found that there are 2.5 exabytes of data being produced in the world, every day.
 That’s 2.5 billion gigabytes!
 With this much data comes responsibility.
 A responsibility that tech moguls today seem to be, quite frankly, reckless about.
 On the other hand, though, honest and open data tracking has helped businesses enhance their services and products.
 High precision audience targeting using geolocation data has resulted in improved customer satisfaction and loyalty towards a brand.

-Today, people are much more comfortable giving away a little bit of their data in exchange for better and more satisfying customer experiences made possible by digital technology and marketing.
-As consumers become more tech-savvy and reap benefits from such targeted advertising and marketing, the demographic is opening up more to the plethora of options provided by digital marketing and technology.
+Today, people are comfortable giving away a little bit of their data in exchange for more satisfying customer experiences.
+That is to say, consumers have become more tech-savvy and reap benefits from such targeted advertising and marketing.
+The demographic is opening up more to the plethora of possibilities offered by digital marketing and technology.

 Explaining his premise further, Vattimo says there are three major challenges when it comes to data explosion:

 1. Dealing with the sheer volume of data available at hand in the world of interconnected things